5 Written questions

 - When does a baby acquire some passive immunity before birth?

-- c This immuni results from antibodies that are passed from the another's blood into the baby's blood during pregnancy
+- d This immuni results from antibodies that are passed from the another's blood into the baby's blood during pregnancy

 - By injection, by mouth, or through a nasal spray

-What is vaccination? → Consists of pathogens that have been weakened or killed but can still trigger the immune system to go to action
+What is an antibiotic? → Consists of pathogens that have been weakened or killed but can still trigger the immune system to go to action